robin-raymond/zax.io/compiler-directives.md

 ````

-### The `void` directive
+### `void` directive

-The `void` directive `[[void]]` declares a type that has a memory offset into a type as if the contained value existed but the size of the container type does not reserve any bytes for the type with the `void` directive declared.
+A `[[void]]` directive declares a type that has a memory offset into a type as if a contained value existed but the size of a contained type does not reserve any bytes for the contained type.

 ````zax
 assert final : ()(condition : Boolean) = {